 Now when the minimal Scandi design mantra meets the vintage charm of rattan and wicker, then magic happens.
 The naturalness of rattan fits the bill for Scandin interiors, adding an element of warmth and craftsmanship.

 In most cases, rattan should be introduced in small dosages for its relaxed, organic vibe, but with caution as to avoid making it feel too ’70s.
 In my opinion, the ‘more is less‘ rule really applies here.
 Nonetheless, the real charm in wicker, cane and furniture and decor lies in this retro feel that creates a yearning for the glamour of another era.

-Owning a rattan piece almost feels like owning a family heirloom.
-Its handcrafted authenticity make rattan’s vintage appeal even stronger.
+Owning a rattan piece almost feels like owning a family heirloom (have a look at these rattan chairs for example).
+Rattan’s handcrafted authenticity make rattan’s vintage appeal even stronger.
 From a color perspective, rattan seems to take on color really well and that is a bonus.
 There won’t be any second guessing.
 It fits with all.

 So, whether you are considering of introducing just a few baskets, a lantern or a bigger piece like a peacock chair as an accent, it will surely captivate you with its effortless elegance.
 As a side note, I thought I should mention that the rise of this trend seems to go well with the Art Deco trend whose influence is spreading in the design world.
 I think it’s because of the detailing involved in both.

 Needless to say, that this vintage vibe in rattan is an aesthetic that I tend to associate with the French provincial decorating style – a style with a mix of rustic elements and elegant details.
-It also happens to be one of my favorite styles.
+It also happens to be one of my favorite styles along with the distinct Parisian decorating style that I discuss here.
 Therefore, the resurfacing of the updated rattan decor trend is definitely one that is close to my heart and well within my comfort zone.